JuliaDSP/Wavelets.jl/README.md

 A [Julia](https://github.com/JuliaLang/julia) package for very fast wavelet transforms (1D, 2D, by filtering or lifting).

 Rouchly 20x speedup and 50x less memory usage than [this](https://github.com/tomaskrehlik/Wavelets) implementation of `dwt`.
 Loosely inspired by [this](https://github.com/tomaskrehlik/Wavelets) and [this](http://statweb.stanford.edu/~wavelab).
-See Usage, Benchmarks and a To-do list below.

 * 1st generation wavelets using filter banks (periodic and orthogonal).
 Filters are included for the following types: Haar, Daubechies, Coiflet, Symmlet, Battle-Lemarie, Beylkin, Vaidyanathan.

 * 2nd generation wavelets by lifting (periodic and general type including orthogonal and biorthogonal).
 Included lifting schemes are currently only for Haar and Daubechies (under development).
 A new lifting scheme can be easily constructed by users.
 The current implementation of the lifting transforms is 10x faster than the filter transforms.

 * Denoising and thresholding functions and utilities.
+See example code and image below.

 Written by Gudmundur Adalsteinsson (c) 2014.
 See license (MIT) in LICENSE.md.